oulusec/oulusec.github.io/README.md

 ### Meetups

-**Mon 9.10.2023 18:00 informal meetup at TBD
+**Mon 9.10.2023 18:00 informal meetup at Teerenpeli cabinette
+  * Venue sells food and drinks
+  * No sign-up required
-  * University or e.g. Teerenpeli, stay tuned :-)
+  * Lightning talks or demos welcome ad hoc :-)

 Ideas?
 Contact via e.g. Mattermost or ping Mutjake or other usual suspects in social media of your choice (or @iki.fi).